-This course focuses on non-idealities in circuits; this includes component operations such as diodes, various transistors and other solid-state devices.
-Other topics include principles of amplification, amplifiers, power supplies and related topics.
-Lab will include simulation of circuit design and analysis.
-Lecture 3 hours; Laboratory 3 hours.
-Offered: Fall
+This course focuses on non-idealities in circuits; this includes component operations such as diodes, various transistors, and other solid-state devices.
+Other topics include principles of amplification,

 Electronics II

 This course is a continuation on the operation and application of electronic solid-state devices.
 Topics include operational, single-transistor, and differential amplifiers and their design.
 Integrated lecture and lab.
 Offered: Spring